dun1-cmmd/ip-week2/README.md

          (iv)contrpl flows and
          (v)functions

-Duncan ondieki is the author of the project
+Duncan ondieki is the author of the project duncan ondieki is an upcoming software developer and a focused and dedicated student at moringa school.
 To start using this project use the following commands: git clone https://github.com/dun1-cmmd/ip-week2 cd index code .
 [//]: # (this is if Visual Studio Code is your preferred text editor) ##LISENCE